JamesACook/Jims-Art-Cafe/README.md

 ## Description

 The portfolio is styled in the form of a traditional menu for a hypothetical art cafe run by Jim.
 There are signature dishes on square plates and a selection of puddings to choose from.
 Each dish clicked goes to a more modern white gallery page where the artwork can be seen (usually on a platter), saved or liked.
 There is a saved for later/favourites page and an about page for the artist also.
 The gallery pages are dynamically populated from session storage and objects.
-On the favourites page you can choose your favourite and comment, or send a message from the about us page though the final fucntionality for those is to be added.
+On the favourites page you can choose your favourite and comment, or send a message from the about us page though the final fucntionality for much of those is to be added.
 All photography and images are my own.

 ## Getting Started